aguerrero232/kubernetes-zero-to-pro/02-configuration/11-config-maps/README.md

 ## **Description** 👀

-Just like everything else in kubernetes there are two ways to create a `ConfigMap`.
+Just like everything else in Kubernetes there are two ways to create a `ConfigMap`.
 You can either use the `kubectl` command or you can use a `ConfigMap` definition.

 * example at `yaml-examples/configmap-description.yaml`